ertrzyiks/ertrzyiks.me/blog/source/_posts/2019/new-life.md

 ## Summary of 2018

 I finally moved from Kraków to Gdańsk.
-Air polution in Kraków was too painful to stay.
+Air pollution in Kraków was too painful to stay.
 Me and my wife had ~600km trip with our stuff in a rented minivan first.
 We also used a bunch of parcel packages to move some of the most important things like a few 100g bags of rice.
 No food must be wasted.
-First we rented an appartment for a year with a plan to finally find our own place to live.
+First we rented an apartment for a year with a plan to finally find our own place to live.
 After taking a deep breath on the seaside, juggling our requirements and wishes about our new perfect home and months of searching through the offers we finally found it.
-About the same time we bought an appartment we discovered a new development and potentially a major event of the upcoming 2019 year - my wife was pregnant.
+About the same time we bought an apartment we discovered a new development and potentially a major event of the upcoming 2019 year - my wife was pregnant.